hemerajs/hemera/docs/plugin.md

 ## Break encapsulation

 Sometimes it is still useful to write a plugin which effects child as well as sibling scopes.
 You can archive this with plugin option `scoped: false` property.
-This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt`.
+This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt` to provide an overall validation mechanism.

 ```js
 const hp = require('hemera-plugin')